logic1-eu/logic1/doc/source/api/theories/RCF/qe.rst

 .. discuss: autofunction qe gets its signature from
 ..
 VirtualSubstitution.__call__.
 However, it shows
 .. firstorder.atomic.AtomicFormula instead of RCF.atomic.AtomicFormula.
 This is
-.. also the origian of a Warning when building the documentation.
+.. also the origin of a Warning when building the documentation.